 Later they will learn to install rebar in columns, beams, walls and slabs, in addition to some post-tensioning and welding work.

-CMFA director Francois St. Laurent explained that almost all current and future infrastructure projects will require rod busters.
+CMFA assistant director Francois St. Laurent explained that almost all current and future infrastructure projects will require rod busters.

 “Any building you see, even if it’s structural steel, it needs to have a footing and in the footing, there’s rebar,” said St. Laurent.
 “Right now, Champlain, the full slabs and stuff like that are very high in demand, and you have the AMT project for the train that’s going to go all the way to the airport, all those stations, all the rails, everything that’s involved that is in concrete.
 If there’s concrete, there’s rebar in it.”